Note: The links in this post are affiliate links.

 If so, you probably ended up digging up half your lawn trying to find the buried wire.

-As luck would have it, I recently found myself in that very situation.
+Well, I once found myself in that very situation…

 Since I had no idea where the wire exited the house I had no clue about where to start digging to search for it.